 Dogs with destructive tendencies will likely go to town on an aesthetic crate.
 These crates are difficult to clean and often aren’t large enough to comfortably house a Golden Retriever.

 Properly crate training your dog is an essential part of making them comfortable.
 Ideally, you’ll want your dog to enter the crate when you sleep and leave voluntarily.
 Dogs are den animals, after all, which means they seek shelter when they’re in the wild.
 A crate will serve these needs as long as you crate train them properly.

 Don’t Use the Crate as a Punishment

-Using the crate as punishment is one of the best ways to associate the crate with negativity for your dog.
-As we’ve said, your dog should view the crate as their den.
+Using the crate as punishment is one of the best ways to associate them with negativity for your dog.
+As we’ve said, your dog should view the space as their den.
 They shouldn’t look at it as a time out.
 Use positivity when crate training your dog.
 Don’t cause them to associate their crate with doing something bad.

 Likewise, you shouldn’t have your dog associate the crate with you leaving.
 You need to introduce your dog to the crate and get them comfortable before you can crate them when you leave for a bit.